Position

 Congratulations to all of our oral and poster presenter winners from the 2023 Respiratory Research Day.

-Promoting work at the McGill AMR Centre
+Promoting Work at the McGill AMR Centre

 Dr. Dao Nguyen continues her work reaching out to other scientists and students for the McGill AMR Centre.